safespring-community/utilities/okd/README.md

 ### Creating an OKD cluster instance

-* Export openstack environment variables as you would if using the openstack cli
+* Export openstack environment variables as you would if using the openstack cli (an rcfile containing the correct values can be downloaded from the openstack web gui):
   * `OS_PASSWORD=`
   * `OS_USERNAME=`
   * `OS_AUTH_URL=`